stevenf7/IsaacSim/source/extensions/omni.isaac.cortex/docs/README.md

 When restarting the controller for the physical robot, it's best to bring down the entire controller manager (i.e. everything on the real-time machine) and restart everything.

-# Recording and replaying trajectories

-Recording from `cortex_main.py`
-1. Use the `--record` flag when starting `cortex_main.py` to enable recording.
-2. In your behavior, include `record_animation_state_trajectory = True` at the bottom.
-Once this behaivor is activated, the recording will start.
-3. When you want to stop recording, activate a behavior that doesn't have that attribute set.
-E.g.
-   `go_home.py` is a good choice.
-4. The behavior will be written as a trajectory pickle file `traj.pkl` to the cortex directory where `cortex_main.py` is located.

-Replay the trajectory file using `replay_state_trajectory.py`.
-Use the flag `--traj_filepath` to point to the recorded trajectory file, and use the flag `--env_filepath` to point to the USD environment.

-The resulting animation file will be written to `--anim_filepath`, which defaults to `saved_animation.usd`.